Contact us 0300 303 3989

 Are there any side effects?

 Some women may experience some spotting or cramps for a number of days following insertion of an IUD.
-Heavier, longer or more painful periods when an IUD is fitted, especially in the first few months can also be quite common.
+Heavier, longer or more painful periods when a copper IUD is fitted, especially in the first few months can also be quite common.
 There is also a small chance of infection especially during the first 20 days, so if you notice any unusual vaginal discharge or pain then please come back and see us as soon as possible.

 What happens when you get an IUD fitted?